 Naomi counsels and represents individuals and institutions in the following areas:

-Naomi plays an active role in Blank Rome’s pro bono program, having devoted over 100 hours to pro bono causes each year since joining the Firm.
-She has received Blank Rome’s Pro Bono Awards for providing over 65 hours of service in 2015, 2016, and 2017.
+Naomi plays an active role in Blank Rome’s pro bono program, having devoted over 100 hours to pro bono causes each year since joining the firm.
+She has received Blank Rome’s Pro Bono Awards for providing over 65 hours of service in 2015, 2016, 2017, 2018, 2019, and 2020.
 Naomi is a volunteer attorney for the Support Center for Child Advocates, the country’s oldest and largest pro bono legal and social services agency for children, as well as the Pennsylvania Innocence Project, which works to secure exonerations for the wrongfully convicted.
 In addition, she has helped several indigent clients prepare birth certificates, wills, and other important end-of-life documents.